 Once when I was in another restaurant, I went to my car for a minute leaving behind a satchel.
 When I came back a young black girl of maybe ten was sitting in my seat going through my satchel.
 Her parents were sitting a short distance away watching her.
 When I came back she jumped up and ran back to her parents who merely looked at me with blank stares clearly having sent her over to do some free thieving for them.
 There was nothing of value in the satchel but I thought it amazing that parents would use their young kids to commit theft.
 They knew that a young girl of ten would not be arrested.
 Since there was nothing I could do and nothing was stolen I of course let it go and ignored them.
 I had heard in the news of young children being used to commit thievery but this was my first personal experience with it.

-Once a manager, an immigrant from Mexico, related to me an incident where a black guy had come in and pilfered money from his change-jar while the manager had his back turned preparing the guy’s sandwich.
+Once a local restaurant manager, an immigrant from Mexico, related to me an incident where a black guy had come in and pilfered money from his change-jar while the manager had his back turned preparing the guy’s food.
 The manager turned around and saw him and said “You took money from my change-jar” but he simply denied it.
 When the manager pointed out that the guy was on camera and had been filmed he still denied it.
 He paid for his sandwich and took his meal and left.
 The manager added that his shop had been broken into several times with much money stolen, of course he doesn’t know by whom exactly.
 The police rarely follow up on such break-ins.
-The manager also told me that a black man had once put a gun on his pregnant wife’s stomach and robbed her.
+The same manager also told me that a black man had once put a gun on his pregnant wife’s stomach and robbed her.
 The manager said that he wished he could keep blacks out of his store entirely to halt the theft and crime but of course could not, though he had been forced to physically hold his door shut to keep determined black troublemakers from entering which in effect kept the manager imprisoned in his own store while blocking out customers.
 The same manager was playing basketball when a black guy on the opposing team assaulted him and knocked him down, injuring his back and causing him to spend much time and money on medical care to fix his back.

 I can’t count the number of times that I’ve encountered angry black men outside various stores, demanding money, or glaring at me or others in a threatening way, or parking their cars at gasoline stations deliberately in such a way that made it difficult for others to pump.